-The Allegany-Limestone CSD District-wide School Safety Plan was developed in accordance with Education Law Section 2801-a, and 8 NYCRR 155.17.
+The Allegany-Limestone Central School's District-wide School Safety Plan was developed in accordance with New York State Education Law and regulatory guidance.
 At the direction of the ALCS Board of Education, the Superintendent appointed a District-wide School Safety Team and charged it with the development and continuous maintenance of the District-wide School Safety Plan.